MUSIT-Norway/musit/README.md

 ## Contact

-If you are interested in participating in the project please contact opensource@musit.uio.no
+If you are interested in participating in the project please contact opensource@musit.uio.no (not active yet)